mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 wear formal uniform but be ready for action.
 A discreet operations uniform is tailored from light ballistic cloth and has pockets suitable for concealing a handgun and some small items of equipment.
-It is favoured by officers who have to do a lot of liaison work and cannot be seen to be armed or mistrustful of their clients, but also sees considerable use by covert-operations forces.
+It is favored by officers who have to do a lot of liaison work and cannot be seen to be armed or mistrustful of their clients, but also sees considerable use by covert-operations forces.